jupyterlab/jupyterlab/docs/source/privacy_policies.rst

 ^^^^^^^^^^^^

 The service hosting the https://jupyterlab.github.io website stores access logs.
-That data is not accessible to and not readable for the JupyterLab development team.
+That data is not accessible to and not readable by the JupyterLab development team.

-The privacy policy of the hosting service GitHub can be found at https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement.
+GitHub's privacy policy can be found at https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement .

 PyPI.org
 ^^^^^^^^

-The service providing Python packages metadata website (https://pypi.org) stores access logs.
+The service providing Python packages' metadata (https://pypi.org) stores access logs.
-That data is not accessible to and not readable for the JupyterLab development team.
+That data is not accessible to and not readable by the JupyterLab development team.

-The privacy policy of the packages hosting service PyPI can be found at https://www.python.org/privacy/.
+PyPI's privacy policy can be found at https://www.python.org/privacy/.

 Changes to policy
 -----------------